Ch4r0ne/RemoveSophos/README.md

 To uninstall the Sophos Endpoint Defense Service, you need SEDuninstall.exe.
 This can be found in the Install_Sophos.exe file.
 Extract the installation file using a zip program and locate SEDuninstall.exe.
 Optionally, you can also find 'AVRemove.exe' and add it to the path where 'Uninstall_Sophos.ps1' is located.

 ## Usage

+This script is dynamic and can therefore probably also uninstall all versions, only for the "Sophos Endpoint Defense Service" the requirements must be met.

     1. Download the script to the computer you want to remove Sophos Endpoint Security from.
     2. Note: SEDuninstall.exe and AVRemove.exe should be in the same path as the script.
     3. Open PowerShell as an administrator.